 - Favorites: Internet radio stations, content from select online music services, plus playlists and songs from your network-connected device's music library can be saved as "Favorites" for quick recall within the MusicCast Controller app.

 - Personalization & Customization: With the app's unique personalization features, you can choose from preloaded room images or change the color of buttons to represent each room in the home, or even take pictures of their own home and assign the images to each button.
 The content source buttons can also be customized to rename, remove or reorder selections for easier operation.

-Note: Yamaha's earlier AV Controller App has been discontinued.
-If the AV Controller App is downloaded on your device and connected to the Yamaha receiver, the app will automatically take you to Yamaha's current MusicCast Controll app for setup.
+Note: Yamaha's earlier AV Controller app is not compatible with this receiver.
+If the AV Controller app is installed on your iOS or Android device and connected to this Yamaha receiver, the older app will automatically take you to Yamaha's current MusicCast Controller app for installation and setup.